 By reducing anxiety and improving the length and quality of sleep, valerian root can significantly help with daily stress management.
 Chronic stress, another major issue among adults in the United States, can impact many parts of your health, including sleep quality and immune system health.

 By improving GABA levels, valerian makes it easier for both the mind and body to relax.
 It is an excellent natural way to help keep your cortisol levels down and improve your quality of life.
+This makes this herb a natural stress reliever.

 Further, valerian root has been shown to suppress both physical and psychological stress by helping maintain levels of serotonin, a neurotransmitter that helps regulate mood, according to research published in BMC Complementary and Alternative Medicine.